 Status: For the steppings affected, see the Summary of Changes.

-S74 Unaligned Page-Directory-Pointer (PDPTR) Base with 32-bit mode PAE (Page Address Extension) paging may cause processor to hang Problem: When the MOV to CR0, CR3 or CR4 instructions are executed in legacy PAE paging mode and software is using an unaligned PDPTR base the processor may hang or an incorrect page translation may be used.
+S74 Unaligned Page-Directory-Pointer (PDPTR) Base with 32-bit mode PAE paging mode and software is using an unaligned PDPTR base the processor may hang or an incorrect page translation may be used.